Mojang/ore-ui/react-facet/docs/game-ui-development/remote.md

 }
 ```

-As with the regular selector, you can specify an equality check function and an initial value:
+As with the regular selector, you can specify an equality check function:

 ```ts
 const messageContentSelector = remoteDynamicSelector(